 Eligible Fields of Study: All subjects offered at the University of Oxford except Medicine

-About Scholarship: A number of Oxford colleges offer Reach Oxford scholarships (formerly Oxford Student Scholarships) to students from low income countries who, for political or financial reasons, or because standard educational facilities do not exist, cannot study for a degree in their own countries.
+About the Award: A number of Oxford colleges offer Reach Oxford scholarships (formerly Oxford Student Scholarships) to students from low income countries who, for political or financial reasons, or because standard educational facilities do not exist, cannot study for a degree in their own countries.
 Scholarship winners will study at University of Oxford, UK under any undergraduate course of study, except Medicine due to the course length and expense.

 Eligibility: Students from developing countries who have applied to study for undergraduate courses at University of Oxford.
 See list below.